Skip to content

 Artist Ian Alderman

-Working alongside the personnel of the Belgian armed forces bomb-disposal team for this project has given Alderman a unique insight into the legacy and clearance of unexploded ammunition from a former war zone.
-The risks endured by those who live and work on the Great War’s former Western Front has been laid bare in this work.
+Working alongside the personnel of the DOVO-SEDEE bomb-disposal team was a unique privilege.
+Witnessing first-hand the legacy and clearance of large quantities of unexploded ammunition from a former battlefield was never less than a sobering experience.
+I hope that the risks endured on a daily basis by those who both live and work on Belgium’s former Western front has been laid bare in the work.

 “In August 1916, my great-grandfather – Henry George Spearing – became a casualty of the Battle of the Somme.
 Shot in the spine and paralysed from the waist down, the injury was his alone; its consequences were not.